MohammadMaftoun/-Graph-Neural-Networks-GNNs-and-Graph-Embedding-Applications-and-Techniques-/README.md

 💡 Contributing

 Contributions are welcome!
-Feel free to open issues, submit pull requests, or suggest new applications.
+Feel free to open issues, submit pull requests, or offer new applications.